Jeep Grand Cherokee Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Jeep Grand Cherokee insurance rates for additional coverage and risk scenarios.
+The chart below illustrates estimated Jeep Grand Cherokee insurance rates for other coverage scenarios.

-- Buying low deductibles for physical damage coverage increases the price to $1,814
+- Selecting more expensive low deductibles for physical damage coverage will increase the cost to $1,798

-- Policy cost to insure a teenage driver can cost $5,310 or more
+- Policy cost for full coverage for a teen driver with full coverage can cost as much as $5,324 or more

-Insurance rates for a Jeep Grand Cherokee also range considerably based on liability limits and deductibles, your driving characteristics, and the model of your Grand Cherokee.
+Auto insurance rates for a Jeep Grand Cherokee also range considerably based on your risk profile, the model year and trim level, and liability limits and deductibles.

-More mature drivers with no violations or accidents and higher deductibles may only pay around $1,300 a year, or $108 per month, for full coverage.
-Rates are highest for teenagers, since even excellent drivers should be prepared to pay in the ballpark of $5,300 a year.
+An older driver with a good driving record and high deductibles could pay as little as $1,300 a year, or $108 per month, for full coverage.
+Rates are much higher for teenagers, where even good drivers will have to pay at least $5,300 a year.
 View Rates by Age

 Your home state has a huge impact on Jeep Grand Cherokee insurance rates.
-A driver around age 40 might see rates as low as $1,100 a year in states like Vermont, New Hampshire, and Missouri, or at least $2,040 on average in Louisiana, New York, and Michigan.
+A driver around age 40 might see rates as low as $930 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,920 on average in Florida, New York, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |